 The kingdom of God “is” within us when we acknowledge Jesus as Lord and Savior.
 Colossians 1: 13 states that, “For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.”
 When the people brought little children to Jesus, He said, “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.
 Truly I tell you, anyone who will not receive the kingdom of God like a little child will never enter it.”
 The kingdom of God lives in those who are born again as Jesus notes in John 3:5, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.”

 The kingdom “is to come.”
 Jesus taught his disciples to pray, “Your kingdom come, your will be done on earth, as it is in heaven.”
 (Matthew 6:10–part of the Lord’s Prayer) It is the Lord’s desire that the will of God will be manifested here on earth as it is in heaven.
 In addition, Matthew 25:31 is an end-time vision of Jesus’ return (it is not a parable).
-When Jesus returns, he will separate the people into two camps, the sheep and the goats.
-He sends the goats (those who did not mercy to or help to the needy, the homeless, the fatherless, the poor and the imprisoned) to the eternal fire prepared for the devil and his angels. (v 41) The eternal fire was not originally prepared for God’s people.
+When Jesus returns, he will separate the people into two camps, the sheep on the right and the goats on the left.
+He will send the goats (those who did not have mercy on or help the needy, the homeless, the fatherless, the poor or the imprisoned) to the eternal fire prepared for the devil and his angels. (v 41) The eternal fire was not originally prepared for God’s people.
 He then rewards the sheep, the righteous ones—for their mercy, care and kindness to those who were hungry, thirsty, a stranger, naked, sick and imprisoned.
 He welcomes the sheep into the kingdom of God “prepared for you from the foundation of the world.” (v 34)